ziqinyeow/agno/README.md

 ## What are Agents?

-Agents are autonomous programs that use language models to achieve tasks.
-They solve problems by running tools and using knowledge and memory to improve responses.
+**Agents** are AI programs that execute tasks autonomously.
+They solve problems by running tools, accessing knowledge and memory to improve responses.
+Unlike traditional programs that follow a predefined execution path, agents dynamically adapt their approach based on context, knowledge and tool results.

 Instead of a rigid binary definition, let's think of Agents in terms of agency and autonomy.

 - **Level 0**: Agents with no tools (basic inference tasks).
 - **Level 1**: Agents with tools for autonomous task execution.
 - **Level 2**: Agents with knowledge, combining memory and reasoning.
-- **Level 3**: Teams of agents collaborating on complex workflows.
+- **Level 3**: Teams of specialized agents collaborating on complex workflows.

 ## Example - Basic Agent